wabisabizen/rails_vue_coding_challenge/README.md

-# Rails Coding Challenge
+# Rails & Vue Coding Challenge
+This app is designed to demonstrate your knowledge of Rails, rspec and Vue.js concepts.

-## Getting Started
+## == Getting Started ==========
+### Instructions
+1. Create a copy of this repository and push it to a public repo
+2. Complete each challenge and commit changes to your new repo. **Create a new commit for each challenge, with a meaningful title & message**.
+Add any files, comments, gems or libraries you need to complete each challenge
+3. Once complete, share a link to your public repo with the Wabisabi team

+### Building & Serving
 These instructions will get a copy of the project up and running on your local machine.
-[Forman](https://github.com/ddollar/foreman) is used to run both servers with one command, but you can run them individually if you prefer.
+[Foreman](https://github.com/ddollar/foreman) is set up to run both servers with one command, but you can run them individually without this gem, if you prefer.

-### Prerequisites
+#### Prerequisites
 * Rails 5.2+
 * Ruby 2.3.1+
 * sqlite3 3.19.3
 * yarn 1.19.1

-### Installing & Serving
+#### Installing & Serving
 1. Install dependencies
 ```
 bundle install